zkny/crudengine/backend/readme.md

 const crud = new crudengine({
   SchemaDIR: path.resolve(__dirname, './schemas'),
   ServiceDIR: path.resolve(__dirname, './services'), // [Optional] Services should be in this folder, if needed
-  FileDIR: path.resolve(__dirname, './files'), // [Optional] This will become the /static folder for crudengine
+  FileDIR: path.resolve(__dirname, './files'), // [Optional] This will become the /static or what we set as   ServeStaticPath
+  ServeStaticPath: '/static', // [Optional] default /static
   ImageHeightSize: 1500, // [Optional] Image compression to given size, defaults to 800
   Thumbnail: false, // [Optional] Automatically save a thumbnail version for images, defaults to false
   ThumbnailSize: 500 // [Optional] Thumbnail compression to given size, defaults to 250
-  MaxHeaderDepth: 3 // [Optional] Table headers will be traced till this depth recursively (default = 3) }); // create the instance
+  MaxHeaderDepth: 2 // [Optional] Table headers will be traced till this depth recursively (default = 2, starts from 0) }); // create the instance

 Router.use(someGenericAuthMiddlware) // no auth, no data